Skip to content

 delete_children Shift/copy node only and delete its children False (nodes are shifted/copied together with children)

-In replacing scenario, all the configurations are also available except overriding, merge_children, and merge_leaves as it is doing a one-to-one replacement.
+In replacing scenario, all the configurations are also available except overriding, merge_attribute, merge_children, and merge_leaves as it is doing a one-to-one replacement.
 It is by default overriding, and there is nothing to merge.

 Note